 - What are some negative things customers are saying about their company?

-- Is there a niche market they currently are not targeting?
+- Is there a niche market they are currently not targeting?

 - Could they get more customers by offering something more?